akilhassane/pantheon/README.md

 ## 🙏 Acknowledgments

+- **Inspired by [Network Chuck](https://www.youtube.com/@NetworkChuck)** - For making AI and cybersecurity accessible and inspiring this project
 - Built with the [Model Context Protocol](https://modelcontextprotocol.io/)
 - Powered by [Kali Linux](https://www.kali.org/)
-- Inspired by the cybersecurity community
+- Thanks to the amazing cybersecurity and open-source communities

 ---